PrivateBin/docker-nginx-fpm-alpine/README.md

 **PrivateBin** is a minimalist, open source online [pastebin](https://en.wikipedia.org/wiki/Pastebin) where the server has zero knowledge of pasted data.
 Data is encrypted and decrypted in the browser using 256bit AES in [Galois Counter mode](https://en.wikipedia.org/wiki/Galois/Counter_Mode).

 This repository contains the Dockerfile and resources needed to create a docker image with a pre-installed PrivateBin instance in a secure default configuration.
-The images are based on the docker hub php:fpm-alpine image, extended with the GD module required to generate discussion avatars and the Nginx webserver to serve static JavaScript libraries, CSS & the logos.
+The images are based on the docker hub alpine image, extended with the GD module required to generate discussion avatars and the Nginx webserver to serve static JavaScript libraries, CSS & the logos.
 All logs of php-fpm and Nginx (access & errors) are forwarded to docker logs.

 ## Running the image